 - Known privacy issues

-Thrive Comments has most recently been praised for its ability to foster community discussion with your comment section, which choice if engagement is your priority.
+Thrive Comments is designed to foster community discussion with your comment section.
 By offering various comment ranking and filtering options, visitors can easily engage in conversations with each other.
 They no longer have to do extensive scrolling past long threads to post as Thrive places two “Leave a comment” buttons at both the top and bottom of the comment feed.

 Pros to Thrive Comments